convox-examples/v2-volumes-example/README.md

 After deploying your services, you can inspect the operations and outputs of the writer services as follows:

-1. **List Services**: Check the active services using the `convox services` command.
+1. **List Services**: Check the active services for a given application using the `convox services -a appName` command.
 You should see your writer services listed:

 ```bash
 SERVICE  DOMAIN  PORTS